 SOUTHERN B&B, BRUNDALL, NORFOLK

-The B&B is situated in the village of Brundall, just five miles from Norwich city centre and with easy access to the Norfolk Broads.
-Whether you’re staying for a single night or several weeks, both you and your pet will be made to feel like part of the family.
+WHAT’S THE SCOOP?
+Paul and Linda, the owners of this dog-friendly B&B, give many five-star establishments a run for their money.
+Situated in the village of Brundall, just five miles from Norwich, the B&B is a great base for exploring both the city and the Norfolk Broads.
+Both you and your pet will be made to feel like part of the family.

 ARE MUDDY PAWS WELCOME?
 Most definitely.
-Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels too, in case of bad weather.
+Well-behaved pets are welcome and they might even get some treats, if you’re lucky.
+Your dog will need to bring their own bed and food bowls though, and it’s worth packing some throws and towels for the furniture too, in case of bad weather.

 AND WHEN I’M DOG TIRED?
 Paul and Linda have opened up their home to guests – quite literally.
 They live upstairs while you have the run of the ground floor, bar the kitchen.
 This consists of a cosy lounge, an elegant dining room and spotless bedroom with en-suite.
 You can come and go as you please, via your own private entrance and garden, and there is free parking for one car.